sriramdasbalaji/VSTS-DevOps-Labs/eclipse/readme.md

 Once the machine is provisioned, you can RDP to it.

-## Connecting to VSTS from Eclipse

-1. Open Eclipse from the Launcher by clicking on the **Eclipse** icon from the panel below

-1. Click **OK** to select the default folder for the workspace
+## Installing Team Explorer Everywhere

-1. We wil install **Team Explorer Everywhere (TEE)**.
-TEE is the official plug-in for Eclipse from Microsoft to connect VSTS/TFS with Eclipse-based IDE on any platform.
+We wil install **Team Explorer Everywhere (TEE)**, the official plug-in for Eclipse from Microsoft to connect VSTS/TFS with Eclipse-based IDE on any platform.
 It is supported on Linux, Mac OS X, and Windows and is compatible with IDEs that are based on Eclipse 4.2 to 4.6.

 With Team Explorer Everywhere, you can:
 * Browse and clone Git repositories